mapproxy/mapproxy/doc/configuration.rst

 Example: Your MapProxy layer starts with 1km resolution.
 Requests with 3km resolution will get a result, requests with 5km will get a blank response.

+``base``
+""""""""

+With this option, you can base the grid on the options of another grid you already defined.

 Defining Resolutions
 """"""""""""""""""""